 While challenges remain in Bangladesh, there have been improvements that appear promising.
 The country's leadership has worked hard to reduce the out-of-control population growth, address poverty and focus on the country's health and education.
 While agriculture is still the major source of economic strength in the nation, gas has recently become a growing sector in Bangladesh.
 The country is also a strong producer of textiles, tea, rice, fish, leather, mangoes, mustard, bananas, potatoes and onions.

 The United Kingdom does have strong connections to Bangladesh.
-A measurable number of British businesses either have offices in the country or partner with companies in Bangladesh.
-In addition, there are extensive familial and social connections between the two nations, making private shipments frequent.
+A significant number of British businesses either have offices in the country or partner with companies in Bangladesh.
+Also, there are extensive familial and social connections between the two nations, making private shipments frequent.

 Prohibitions and restrictions are in place for other categories of goods.
 This list includes:

 The National Board of Revenue governs all customs and import concerns; to find out more information about prohibitions and restrictions, see their website found here.

 While most packages sent for import into Bangladesh will be subject to the Value Added Text, some items may be exempt.
 The flat rate for the VAT is 15 per cent; however, importers who are considered "cottage industries" do not have to pay the VAT.
 Importers who wish to be designated as a cottage industry must keep their annual imports under a specified amount.

 To expedite the importation process, Bangladesh makes it customs forms available on their website, referenced above.
 This also provides an easy to contact the National Board of Revenue directly for questions or clarification.